1. Is Bat Rolling Worth it?

 5. Best Bat Rolling Service?

 Ten years ago, there were three companies offering bat rolling services: World's hottest bats, CompositeBatRolling.com (They are no longer around), and Big Dawg Bat Rolling, and within the past ten years, there have been over 100 bat rollers advertising services on EBay, the Internet, and Craigslist.
 That means this is a relatively new service, and experience is a commodity when choosing a bat roller.
 Many of the stories of detectable rolling I mentioned above come directly from these newer bat rollers who do not have the skill that comes with years of rolling.
-I have seen some odd things come out of the bat rolling industry: rolling bats with caps off, heat rolling all bats, and 50ft distance claims from rolling.
+I have seen some odd things come out of the bat rolling industry: rolling bats with caps off, heat rolling all bats, Claims that bat rolling alloy bats help, and 50ft distance claims from rolling.
 Some of these claims are wild, but most of them make me cringe.
-One company offers a max roll and charges more money; that is pure propaganda.
+One company even offers a super roll and charges more money.
+All these claims are pure propaganda.

 What Big Dawg brings to the table is 16+ years of experience and multiple techniques we utilize in the break-in process.

 -Basic bat rolling machine- perpendicular rolling followed parallel (an industry standard we pioneered).

 -Basic bat rolling machine with upgraded rigid rollers installed- some bats need a harder material to complete the break-in process, i.e., Bbcor.

 -Electric bat rolling machine- allows for a more extensive parallel roll.

 -NBI Natural break-in- Some outer shells cannot handle the elongated pressure points of a 6-inch roller.